-A supporting study by Bridie et al. (1979) is provided.
+The registration dossier contains a key study for this endpoint by Bridie et al. (1979).
 This study was published in the open literature and predates the implementation of GLP and OECD guidelines for biodegradation screening tests.
-According to the Registrant, 52% degradation of o-xylene was found after 5 d based on the BOD/TOD ratio.
-In the dossier it is written that" the level of detail in the publication is very limited.
-In particular the concentration of the test substance is not reported."
-The registrant assigned a reliability score of 2 (reliable with restrictions).
-Other supporting studies available in the dossier demonstrate non-persistence in soil.
+According to the Registrant, 80% degradation of m-xylene was found after 5 days based on the BOD/ThOD ratio.
+The registrant assigned a reliability score of 2 (reliable with restrictions) and commented that "The study authors report that they followed guidelines in operation at the time, although the level of detail in the publication is very limited.
+In particular the concentration of the test substance is not reported.
+Despite these limitations, this study can be used as a supporting study as it does demonstrate that m-xylene is biodegraded by non-adapted sewage sludge within 5 days.
+This study is used in the draft SIDS for xylenes."